wenzel-lab/flow-microscopy-platform/README.md

 <img src="./images/4-cap-mainfold_w_hidden_edges.png" width="600">
 </p>

+We also implemented a droplet detection AI module to measure the droplet diameters and display the size distribution https://github.com/wenzel-lab/droplet_AInalysis

 ## Contribute

 You're free to fork the project and enhance it.
 If you have any suggestions to improve it or add any additional functions make a pull-request or [open an issue](https://github.com/wenzel-lab/flow-microscopy-platform/issues/new).